 For more on how to mix different types of green colors, you can refer to my green color mixing guide here.

-Examples of different shades of orange in art
+Different shades of orange in art examples

 Above is another painting of an orange but this time by Euan Uglow.
 You can see very clearly that there are patches of a variety of different orange colors all around the orange.
 It is all these different orange colors working together that gives the orange subject volume and makes it feel round.

-Wrapping up what colors make orange
+What colors make orange in conclusion

 As you can see, at the base of what two colors make orange, yellow and red make orange when mixed together.
 However, you can also see, that mixing different types of red and yellow together will yield different shades of orange color.

-Additional resources for mixing colors
+Resource for mixing even more colors

-Learn how to mix all of the colors you need, with the help of my 150+page, Color Mixing Master Guide ebook!
+In addition to orange–learn how to mix all of the colors you need, with the help of my 150+page, Color Mixing Master Guide ebook!

 6 thoughts on “What Colors Make Orange & How to Make Shades of Orange Color”